Y0UR-U5ERNAME/gbs-plugin-collection/README.md

 ![](/screenshots/dialogue_ntla_plugin2.png)

 ## Actor Set Collision Box Plugin
 Sets the collision box of an actor without having to change spritesheets.
+There is a built-in event for this as of 4.1, but this will stay here for archival purposes.

 <img width=500 src="/screenshots/actor_collision_plugin.png">